Celeste Troche

-Celeste Troche (pronounced "say-LESS-tay TROH-shay") (born 13 February 1981) is a Paraguayan professional golfer.
+Celeste Troche (pronounced "say-LESS-tay TROH-chay") (born 13 February 1981) is a Paraguayan professional golfer.

+Early life and amateur career

-Troche was born in Asunción.
+In 1981, Troche was born in Asunción.
 She attended Auburn University in the United States, and was a two time All-American.
+She was also the 2001 SEC-ACC Shootout winner.

 She was the co-medalist at the 2001 U.S. Women's Amateur.

+Professional career

-Troche turned professional in 2003 and has played on the LPGA Tour since then, but has struggled to hold on to full LPGA Tour status so she has had to spend time on the Futures Tour.
+In 2003, Troche turned professional and has played on the LPGA Tour since then but has struggled to hold on to full LPGA Tour status so she has had to spend time on the Futures Tour.
 In 2007, Troche and her Paraguay team partner Julieta Granada won the Women's World Cup of Golf.

 She graduated from Springwood School and returned to teach Spanish in later years.